kingrand6969/ecpro-rental-services/replit.md

 - **Reset password**: Admin can reset user password to default "12345678"
 - **Settings page**: Users can change their own password in the Settings page
 - **Mandatory password change**: Users with reset passwords must change password before accessing other features
+- **Logs page**: All users can edit car information, with changes tracked in a new Logs page
+- **Edit history**: All car edits are logged with timestamp, user, field name, old and new values

 ## Development
 ```bash